My Simmons

 What if I have a balance on my account?
 Will the funding go toward my balance?

-No, we have worked with billing to have your SOS funding sent to you directly.
+No, we have worked with billing to have any awarded funding sent to the student or landlord/housing management company/utility company separately.

 What if my needs change and I no longer need funding?